Bill to Ban Deadly Compound 1080 & M-44s Stalled in Congress

 Photo of dog likely poisoned by Compound 1080

-Dorothy Slaugh (r) meet with
+Dennis & Dorothy Slaugh (r) met with

 Representative Peter DeFazio

-Dennis is suffering severe, long-
+on Capital Hill.
+Dennis is suffering

-term health affects from M-44
+severe, long- term health affects

 Legislation designed to protect humans and pets on both private and public lands